riyatuitui/Task-QA-Intern-Vrit-Technologies-/README.md

 After execution, reports are generated automatically in:
 /reports/Report*.html
 This includes:
-1.Test execution status
+1. Test execution status
-2.Step-by-step logs
+2. Step-by-step logs
-3.Pass/Fail results
+3. Pass/Fail results
-4.Dashboard
+4. Dashboard

 ## Test Data
-1.First Name: test
+1. First Name: test
-2.Last Name: user
+2. Last Name: user
-3.Email:Generated using Mailosaur
+3. Email:Generated using Mailosaur
-4.OTP: Retrieved automatically from Mailosaur inbox 5.agencyName = "Test Agency"
+4. OTP: Retrieved automatically from Mailosaur inbox
+5. agencyName = "Test Agency"
-6.role = "QA"
+6. role = "QA"
-7.agencyEmail = "testagency"+ System.currentTimeMillis() + "@" + "gmail.com"
+7. agencyEmail = "testagency"+ System.currentTimeMillis() + "@" + "gmail.com"
-8.website = "test.com"
+8. website = "test.com"
-9.address = "Bhaktapur"
+9. address = "Bhaktapur"

 ## Project Structure
-src
+## src
-|---- main
+ ## |---- main
-|---- test
+ ## |---- test
        |---- base
        |---- pages
        |---- tests
        |---- utils
        |---- resources
-pom.xml
+## pom.xml
-Testng.xml
+## TestNg.xml

-1.In base there is setup of lunching browser and website.
+1. In base there is setup of lunching browser and website.
-2.In pages there are pages classes with locator and action 3.In tests the main signup flow is executed
+2. In pages there are pages classes with locator and action
+3. In tests the main signup flow is executed
-4.In Utils there are mailosaur utilities for OTP extraction  and extend report utilities  for report generation 5.In resources there is pfd folder
+4. In Utils there are mailosaur utilities for OTP extraction  and extend report utilities  for report generation
+5. In resources there is pfd folder
-6.In pom.xml there are dependencies and project build 7.In Testing.xml there is test suite configuration and specifies the test classes to be executed
+6. In pom.xml there are dependencies and project build
+7. In TestNg.xml there is test suite configuration and specifies the test classes to be executed

 ## Automation Flow
-1.Lunch Browser and Navigate to home page
+1. Lunch Browser and Navigate to home page
-2.Navigate to register page
+2. Navigate to register page
-3.Complete all required signup forms
+3. Complete all required signup forms
-4.Retrieve OTP automatically from mailosaur inbox 5.Enter OTP and verify account
+4. Retrieve OTP automatically from mailosaur inbox
+5. Enter OTP and verify account
-6.Fill all agency details
+6. Fill all agency details
-7.Fill all experience details
+7. Fill all experience details
-8.Fill all verification details
+8. Fill all verification details
-9.Submit form
+9. Submit form
-10.Close browser
+10. Close browser
-11.Generate report
+11. Generate report

 ## Key Features
-1.Fully automated signup flow
+1. Fully automated signup flow
-2.OTP email verification
+2. OTP email verification
-3.Page Object Model structure
+3. Page Object Model structure
-4.Automated reporting via listener
+4. Automated reporting via listener
-5.No manual intervention required
+5. No manual intervention required

 ## Prepared By:
 Riya Tuitui